codelucas/newspaper/README.rst

     article.download()
     article.parse()

-    print article.url # Note that the argument is gone
+    print article.url # Note that the URL argument & clutter is gone
     # http://www.cnn.com/2013/11/27/travel/weather-thanksgiving/index.html

     print article.summary
     # u'blah blah blah'

+    # All the above features also work on this article object, try it out!
+    # You don't need to both download() and parse() the article, do whatever suits
+    # your needs.
+Just note that download is pure IO and parse is pure CPU work.

 Newspaper stands on the giant shoulders of `lxml`_, `goose-extractor`_, `nltk`_, and `requests`_.